-On a trainee badge your are required to receive an additional 20 hours of support training within a 12 week period of going on the badge, or before the date of your first attempt at Part 3.
-Alternatively 20% of your lessons must be observed by your trainer with effective feedback and help given (ProScot prefer the former and give an additional 20 Hours of further development training).
+On a trainee badge you are required to receive an additional 20 hours of support training within a 12-week period of going on the badge, or before the date of your first attempt at Part 3.
+Alternatively, 20% of your lessons must be observed by your trainer with effective feedback and help given (ProScot prefer the former and give an additional 20 Hours of further development training).

 Do I have to join ProScot?

 No, however most students realise that ProScot is one of the most professional driving schools around.
-The support package offered and extremely competitive franchise package available have ensured that everyone who has trained with us has joined us.
-Over 80% of those who trained with us have never left.
-Some instructors however fancy having a go at being sole traders and running their own driving school, ProScot provide help, advice and support for those who wish to do that.
+The support package offered and extremely competitive franchise package available have ensured that almost everyone who has trained with us has chosen to join and stay with us.
+Some instructors however fancy having a go at being sole traders and running their own driving school, ProScot provide help, advice, and support for those who wish to choose that route.

 Does ProScot have opportunities to join them as an instructor?

 Yes.
-ProScot is the largest and most successful driving school in central Scotland and our instructors are always kept busy, with the majority of hours made up Monday to Friday 8:00am till 5:30pm.
+ProScot is the largest and most successful driving school in the Fife area, our instructors are always kept busy, with the majority of their hours made up Monday to Friday 8:00am till 5:30pm.
 ProScot always have students on waiting lists and as a result need to continually recruit new instructors to meet the demand.
-ProScot have a need for both male and female instructors and because we train our own PDI's we know that they will have met our high standards.
+ProScot have a need for both male and female instructors and because we train our own PDI's we know that they will meet our own high exacting standards.
 We would also like to extend our driving school to all areas of Scotland and look forward to training PDI's from out with the Fife area.

 What hours would I need to work as an instructor?

 It depends, ProScot instructors can specify the time the place and the location of their pupils.
 This ensures that they only work where they want when they want.
 They can also take as many pupils as they can handle.
-Many sole traders have to take what they can get when they can get it.
+Many sole traders must take what they can get when and where they can get it.
 This can often mean making themselves available 7 days a week or working lots of evenings and weekends in 'out of areas' just to earn a living.
-Most ProScot instructors aim to average between 35 and 40 hours per week over the course of a year, some work more than this.
+Most ProScot instructors aim to average between 35 and 40 hours per week over the course of a year, some work more than this some choose to work less.
 It is a fact that some instructors do work less than 20 hours per week however they are usually with a poor franchise or struggle as sole traders.